JeffGiroux/f5_terraform/AWS/Autoscale_via_lb/1nic/README.md

 ## Prerequisites

+- Accepted the EULA for the F5 image in the AWS marketplace.
+If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and then click **Accept Software Terms**.
+This only appears the first time you attempt to launch an F5 image.
+By default, this solution deploys the [F5 BIG-IP BEST with IPI and Threat Campaigns (PAYG, 25Mbps)](https://aws.amazon.com/marketplace/pp/prodview-nlakutvltzij4) images.
+For more information, see [K14810: Overview of BIG-IP VE license and throughput limits](https://support.f5.com/csp/article/K14810).

 - ***Important***: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
 - This template requires one or more service accounts for the BIG-IP instance to perform various tasks:
   - AWS Secrets Manager - requires IAM Profile to retrieve secrets (see [IAM policy examples for secrets in AWS Secrets Manager](https://docs.aws.amazon.com/mediaconnect/latest/ug/iam-policy-examples-asm-secrets.html))